Is Heart Disease the Government’s Deadliest Mistake?

 The number of heart disease deaths in the U.S. peaked in the mid-1960s, and they’ve been steadily declining since then.
 The decrease is likely because of better detection and treatment methods.
 There were no real treatment options for heart disease in the 1960s, and no drugs to treat heart arrhythmias or high blood pressure.
 There was no coronary angioplasty and stents.
 Doctors didn’t even know blood clots caused heart attacks.

 The National Institutes of Health say the decline in heart disease deaths is a victory, and it is a good sign.
 But while fewer people die of this disease than they did in the 1950s and 1960, the death toll is still staggering.
 And still, the government is doing nothing to decrease sugar consumption.

 The SANE way to prevent diseases of the heart

 There is an easy way to prevent heart disease.
 On the SANE Diet, you’ll decrease your sugar intake will enjoying filling foods scientifically proven to heal your hormones, lower your setpoint weight, and reduce your sugar cravings.

 You’ll choose foods as close to their natural states as possible.
 (You’ll find these foods in the perimeter of the grocery store, where the produce and meats are displayed.)
 This will reduce your consumption of processed foods, automatically slashing your added sugar intake.

-The four basic SANE food groups are non-starchy vegetables; nutrient-dense proteins; whole-food fats; and low fructose fruits.
+The four basic SANE food groups are non-starchy vegetables; nutrient-dense proteins; whole-food fats; and low-fructose fruits.
 Eating the first three food groups at every meal will lower your setpoint weight, reduce your risk of heart disease, and wean you off sugar.
-(Protein, especially, been shown to decrease or eliminate sugar cravings.)
+(Protein, especially, has been shown to decrease or eliminate sugar cravings.)